bombasticbob/UsefullTools/README.md

 it for shell scripts, python, java(script), whatever, as you see fit.
 Just edit the line that says 'Your Organization' and put, well, YOUR Organization in there.

+* bsd_lcd_text.c - this program displays text on an LCD on an RPi either from FreeBSD or from Linux (Raspian).
+In both cases you have to load the correct overlay.
+What it does more than anything else is demonstrate the use of the SPI interface.
+It is based on open source code and so it should be distributed accordingly.

+* rpi_lcd_text.c - this is similar to bsd_lcd_text.c but uses bit-bang for the SPI with the Raspberry Pi's GPIO '/sys' interface.

 (I'll add more at some point)